scrouthtv/termios/README.md

 \*: *raw* means that everything that the user inputs gets transferred as that to the application.
 In *cooked* mode, another software layer prepares the user's input (handles `<C-c>`, waits for `\`)

 The library also exposes two file handles: `In` and `Out` which corresponds to the platform's input and output streams.

+This fork also makes use of Go's new, platform-specific, syscall wrappers.